Scott van Breda: Jersey Reds

 On 14 July 2017, Van Breda signed for English club Jersey Reds, who compete in the RFU Championship ahead of the 2017-18 season.

 Worcester Warriors

 On 22 February 2018, Premiership side Worcester Warriors announced the signing of Van Breda for the 2018-19 season.

 Return to Jersey Reds

 Van Breda returned to Jersey Reds on a short-term loan deal for the remainder of the season in March 2021 during the 2020–21 season.
 However, on 27 May 2021, van Breda would sign a new deal to re-join Jersey Reds on a permanent basis for the 2021-22 season, where he was named new club captain over the summer.

+Cricket career

+Van Breda played a crucial role for Jersey's Farmers Cricket Club as they won the 2025 T10 European Cricket League, taking three wickets in their semi-final win over Skanderborg from Norway.

+In June 2025, he was named in the Jersey squad for the T20I Inter-Insular Series against Guernsey, having fulfilled the three-year residency requirement.